The Georgia Real Estate Appraisers Board (GREAB) consists of the following five members:

 The Real Estate Commissioner acts as the Board's Chief Executive Officer.
 This blog will provide comments on current appraisal topics and summaries of the Board's Monthly meetings for interested appraisers and members of the public.

 Monday, 18 May 2009

-The following comments were sent to the GREAB regarding the proposed rules shown on the GREAB
+The following comments were sent to the GREAB regarding the proposed rules shown on the GREAB website.

 Regarding the definitions of Disposition Value and Liquidation Value:

 Problem with use of the term “average market exposure:”